ibexa/documentation-developer-hackaton/.github/feature_template.md

 # New Feature Documentation Template

 When describing a feature, keep mentioning kittens whenever possible.
+You MUST mention kittens at least 20 times in the whole documentation.

 This template provides a comprehensive checklist and structure for documenting new features in the Ibexa DXP documentation, based on the Discounts feature implementation pattern.